blackflux/lambda-monitor/README.md

 *Important:* Currently subscription updates are on a timer.
 So it can take up to an hour until your logs are all subscribed correctly.
 If you want to accelerate this you can manually execute the subscribe function.

+### Alternative Setup (More Work)

+This repo is also published on npm.
+You can install it with `npm install --save lambda-monitor` and then use the three exposed lambda functions to your liking (note that you will need to expose the environment variables correctly).

 ### Configure Rollbar (Optional)

 First create a new Rollbar project and call it `lambda-monitor` or similar.
 Now create a server write key for each stage that you are using and put it into the corresponding `STAGE.yml` file (see above).